snallfot8/TBMI26/README.md

 # TBMI26_Labs
-Labs for Neural Networks and Learning Systems course taught at Linköping University
+Lab series for Neural Networks and Learning Systems course taught at Linköping University

 The repository consists of the following labs: